AgnosticGames/DST-Character-Template/README.md

 ## **DO NOT OVERWRITE THIS FILE!
 THIS IS MEANT TO BE A STARTING POINT!
 COPY TO A NEW REPO FOR YOU OWN START!**

 Follow along with this [YouTube Video](https://www.youtube.com/watch?v=1lu7rP-U1Zg&t=523s&ab_channel=BunkaHi)

-### Steps to take:

-1. Download the files and place in either a project directory or the location of the mods for the game
 ```
 Workflow tip: Once the game runs with a new mod, it will compile all the PNGs into the .tex and .xml files along
 with creating the .zip folders (the ones that we will be deleting form the template).
 Once these have been